greg-hammond/node-ts-sockets-template/README.md

  - used socket.io

-I became so frustrated in trying to get this simple setup to work - that I decided to post this repo when I got it working.
+I got really frustrated trying to get this to work - so I decided to post this repo.

 There is so much wrong info out there, so many too-specific examples, so many left-out-but-important details, outdated info, mistaken info, conflicting info.

 Laundry list of terms/concepts/things that caused me grief (I'd like to make a word cloud out of this, and use it for target practice):